Harper Helped Ease Backhus' Mind, Phillies Helping Him Elevate His Game

 Backhus hasn't been throwing like this forever.
 In college at Sam Houston State, his arm slot was closer to three-quarters, though it leaned toward sidearm.
 He changed to his current low-sidearm angle in the offseason leading into 2022 after conversations with former Diamondbacks pitching coach Barry Enright.

-"I added the hunch-over and lower slot in 2022 when I became a full-time reliever," he said at his locker last week before facing the Tigers.
+"I added the hunch-over and lower slot in 2022 when I became a full-time reliever.
+I was good enough to make it through the college ranks, but in order to have a chance in the big leagues, I had to do something different," Backhus said at his locker last week before pitching against the Tigers.

 Handled lefties, hurt by righties